King Charles visits Australia as the country puts its republic debate on hold

 “We’d love to wave goodbye to royal reign,” Nathan Hansford, co-chair of the Australian Republic Movement, told Reuters.

-For Bev McArthur, a member of state parliament, such sentiments are “disrespectful.”
+For Bev McArthur, a member of Victoria’s state parliament, such sentiments are “disrespectful.”

 “This man is having cancer treatment.
-He seems to have put that on hold to come out to Australia, as part of the Commonwealth,” McArthur said.
+He seems to have put that on hold to come out to Australia, as part of the Commonwealth,” McArthur told CNN.

 She’s equally disappointed with the response of state premiers who reportedly declined invitations to meet the King and Queen at a royal reception due to diary clashes.

-“I think they’re just unable to take the republican hats off their heads,” said McArthur, a member of the Victorian parliament.
+“I think they’re just unable to take the republican hats off their heads,” said McArthur.
 “The least we can do is have our leaders pay the respect that he deserves.”

 Other pressing concerns